OPERATING RUNTIME · MULTI-AGENT CLI WORKFLOWS

 Every write earns a read .

 Eleven stages alternate Read and Write.
-Every write β€” implement, marbles, polarize β€” is immediately falsified by a read β€” review, audit, DoU.
-Marbles raises entropy to fill the cracks; Polarize cuts it back to one truth.
+Every write — implement, marbles, polarize — is immediately falsified by a read — review, audit, DoU.
+Marbles loops fixes until the gates stop lying; Polarize picks one canonical behavior and makes code, tests, and docs agree on it.
 Each stage runs its leg and hands the baton to the next, so nothing ships unchecked.

 01